 The best place to fly into Denver is Denver International Airport.
-It’s on the outskirts of the city, but you can take the A line on the Denver Rapid Transit train from inside the airport right to downtown.
+It’s on the city’s outskirts, but you can take the A line on the Denver Rapid Transit train from inside the airport right to downtown.
 For thorough exploration, though, you may want to rent a car.

-Denver has an okay public transportation system, but a car will give you better access to all the things you want to see and do.
-Driving in Denver is easy, and you’ll find plenty of parking everywhere.
+Denver has an okay public transportation system, but a car will give you better access to everything you want to see and do.
+Driving in Denver is easy; you’ll find plenty of parking everywhere.

 Should you buy travel insurance for a trip to Denver?
 Absolutely.
 Travel insurance is always a wise idea.
-You can always rest and travel easier when you know that you’re covered for any issues, problems, or emergencies that you may encounter along the way.
+You can always rest and travel easier when you know you’re covered for any issues, problems, or emergencies you may encounter.

 Where to stay in Denver

-On the ride, you’ll get a feel for what railroad travel was like long ago, and you’ll learn a lot about the history of the area from the conductor’s narration, too.
+On the ride, you’ll get a feel for what railroad travel was like long ago, and you’ll learn a lot about the area’s history from the conductor’s narration, too.
 This is an absolute must for train enthusiasts.